hellohaoyu/Front-end-Practice-Project/README.md

 ###Claim
-These code could only use to learning purpose.
+These code could be only used for learning purpose.